TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 .. danger::

    Be aware that request hashes (HMAC) do not protect against **Identity** field manipulation.
-   An attacker can modify the identity field value and then can update the value of another record, even if he does not usually have access to it.
-You have to implement your own validation for the Identity field value (verify ownership of the record, add another hidden field that validates the identity field value, etc..).
+   An attacker can modify the identity field value and can thrn update the value of another record, even if they do not usually have access to it.
+You have to implement your own validation for the Identity field value (verify ownership of the record, add another hidden field that validates the identity field value).

 In Extbase there is transparent argument mapping applied: All properties that are to be sent are changed transparently on the object.
 Certainly, this implies a safety risk, that we will explain with an example: Assume we have a form to edit a `user` object.
 This object has the properties `username, email, password` and `description`.
-We want to provide the user a form to change all properties except the username (because the username should not be changed in our system).
+We want to provide the user with a form to change all properties except the username (because the username should not be changed in our system).

-The form basically looks like this:
+The form looks like this:

 .. code-block:: html
    :caption: EXT:blog_example/Resources/Private/Templates/SomeTemplate.html